Kilt jackets come in three basic styles:

 Getting the best value in a jacket:

 The problem I have with off-the-rack jackets is that it’s hard to find a good fit – go through 10 ‘size 44’s’ and every one will fit differently.
-The workmanship is usually good enough, and the cloth is usually ‘alright’, but even the one that fits the best will probably need SOME tailoring in the sleeves or shoulders.
+The workmanship is usually good enough, and the cloth is usually ‘alright’, but even the one that fits the best will probably need SOME tailoring in the sleeves, shoulders or front panels.
+The problem with that is to get that tailored you’ve now spent more money than had you ordered a made-to-measure coat in the first place!

 There’s not much variation in style, as all the jackets you’ll see advertised come from the same 2 or 3 factories.
 Walk with me through a St Andrew’s Dinner, and I can identify where everyone bought their jackets – and as they are so nearly-identical in style and cut, no-one looks past the type of jacket to notice that “Hey, you’re gorgeous!” – this does NOT represent ‘money well spent’.